-- Compiled local knowledge and priorities for 39 regional trails listed in the bond measure from park providers, trail advocates and community members - Developed a tool to prioritize gaps in the regional trail network for acquisition and refined it using feedback from partners and community members - Led focused community engagement with BIPOC to revise and influence how factors were weighted in the trail prioritization tool according to relative priorities as expressed by the engagement participants, which helped shape priorities for trail gap acquisition.
-The summary report can be found on the Metro website. - Developed a draft refinement plan that articulates a road map for trail acquisition priorities across 39 regional trails for Council approval in spring 2022.
-This refinement plan reflects priorities that were shared through community engagement with BIPOC and discussions with the region's park providers. - Developed solicitation in fall 2021 for local government grants to plan and build regional trails
+- Compiled local knowledge and priorities for 39 regional trails listed in the bond measure from park providers, trail advocates and community members - Developed a tool to prioritize gaps in the regional trail network for acquisition and refined it using feedback from partners and community members - Led focused community engagement with BIPOC to revise and influence how factors were weighted in the trail prioritization tool according to relative priorities as expressed by the engagement participants.
+Read the summary report here. - Developed a draft refinement plan that articulates a road map for trail acquisition priorities across 39 regional trails for Council approval in spring 2022 - Developed solicitation in fall 2021 for local government grants to plan and build regional trails

-- Finalize a refinement plan that articulates a road map for trail acquisition priorities across 39 regional trails for Council approval in spring 2022 - Purchase land through the willing seller program where Metro and partners will one day build regional trails according to the refinement plan that reflects priorities from community and partner engagement shared in 2021. - Solicit and review applications from local jurisdictions for trail grants, with grant awards expected to be made by the Metro Council in fall 2022
+- Finalize a refinement plan that articulates a road map for trail acquisition priorities across 39 regional trails for Council approval in spring 2022 - Purchase land through the willing seller program where Metro and partners will one day build regional trails - Solicit and review applications from local jurisdictions for trail grants, with grant awards expected to be made by the Metro Council in fall 2022.